TwitterpinterestFacebook

 The idea of sending robotic missions beyond the orbit of Mars also appeared on the drawing board of Soviet scientists.

-In 1967, the industry-wide Galaktika project mandated all the organizations involved in the space program to envision their respective areas of expertise in a decade's time.
+In 1967, the industry-wide Galaktika project (INSIDER CONTENT) mandated all the organizations involved in the space program to envision their respective areas of expertise in a decade's time.
 For the engineers at NPO Lavochkin and their sub-contractors specialized in deep-space robotic spacecraft, it was a chance to study potential spacecraft designs and the necessary technologies for reaching new destinations.

 The logical next targets were obviously the mysterious giant planets of the Solar System, starting with Jupiter, as well as Mercury and the Sun in the opposite direction.
 As usual, publications about "Grand Tour" scenario served as an extra impetus.
 However, NPO Lavochkin already had its hands full with ongoing projects, so its immediate response to the solicitation in the Galaktika project was limited to a description of progressively ambitious Mars probes then already in the company's assembly pipeline.
 They included M-69, targeted for launch to Mars in 1969, followed by the M-71 and M-73 Mars probes scheduled for launch in 1971 and 1973 respectively.
 (At least one mission to Venus was also in development at the time under the code-name V-70, and even more advanced Mars probes were apparently on the drawing board under the code-name 7M.)